mehulagg/gitlab_test/doc/subscriptions/index.md

 Access to GitLab features is provided on a subscription basis.
 A subscription entitles users to the features of a specific GitLab tier.
 Each tier provides a set of features.
 A subscription is valid for 12 months.

+GitLab provides special subscriptions to participants in the GitLab Education Program and GitLab Open Source Program.
+For details on obtaining and renewing these subscriptions, see:

+- GitLab Education Program
+- GitLab Open Source Program

 ## Choosing a GitLab subscription

 When choosing a subscription, consider the following factors: